Hong Kong elite selects powerful new 'patriots only' committee - NewsBreak

 Back in 2016, some 233,000 Hong Kongers were allowed to select the Election Committee.

-That figure has now been trimmed to around 4,800 -- 0.06 percent of Hong Kong's 7.5 million population.
-Police said 6,000 officers were on standby to ensure there were no protests or disruptions.
+That figure has now been trimmed to around 4,800 -- the equivalent of 0.6 percent of Hong Kong's 7.5 million population.
+Police said 6,000 officers would be deployed to ensure there are no protests or disruptions.

-When polls closed on Sunday evening, authorities said turnout among the select group of electors was 86 percent.

-"This is an important election although the number of people eligible to join is not large," Hong Kong chief executive Carrie Lam told reporters, adding the new system would ensure "anti-China troublemakers" would no longer be able to "obstruct" the government.

-The vast majority of seats in Sunday's vote were a one-horse race, with just 364 contested.
-The rest will be installed ex officio or chosen by special interest groups.
+The vast majority of seats in Sunday's vote are a one-horse race with just 364 contested.
+The rest will be installed ex-officio or chosen by special interest groups.

 As a result, the committee will be even more stacked than previously with reliable pro-Beijing votes, including loyalist lawmakers and members of national bodies as well as representatives from business, professional and religious groups.

-Local media reported that people linked to the city's powerful business tycoon families will wield less power than previously.
+Local media have reported that people linked to the city's powerful business tycoon families will wield less power.

 China promised Hong Kong would maintain key liberties and autonomy for 50 years after its handover.

-But, in the wake of the 2019 protests, Beijing began transforming the city into something more like the authoritarian mainland.
+But Beijing has begun tightening its grip on the city following the 2019 protests.

-China's leaders were also stung by pro-democracy candidates winning a landslide the same year in district council elections -- the city's only bodies predominantly selected by universal suffrage.
+China's leaders were also stung by pro-democracy candidates winning a landslide the same year in district council elections -- the only public office positions in Hong Kong fully selected by universal suffrage.

 On top of the new political system, China has also imposed a sweeping national security law that has criminalised much dissent.